bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             requested operation.

             For example, every character driver needs to define a function that reads from the device.
-The proc_ops structure holds the address of the module's function that performs that operation.
-Here is what the definition looks like for kernel 3.0:
+The file_operations structure holds the address of the module's function that performs that operation.
+Here is what the definition looks like for kernel 5.4:

             .. container:: org-src-container

                .. code:: src

-                  struct proc_ops {
+                  struct file_operations {
                       struct module *owner;
                       loff_t (*llseek) (struct file *, loff_t, int);
                       ssize_t (*read) (struct file *, char __user *, size_t, loff_t *);